Millions of Muslims are preparing to celebrate Eid al-Fitr.

-It's different from Eid al-Fitr, which was celebrated in June.
+It's different from Eid al-Adha, which was last celebrated in July 2021.

 Here's everything you need to know about the two Eids and why they're different.